 Now that you've made that delicious turkey - how to you carve the darn thing?
 I've man handled a few baked turkeys and chickens in my life that I'm not proud of.
 They turned out to be a mess and I was left with lots of meat on the bones and turkey hands.
-So how to carve a turkey you ask?
+So how to carve a turkey like a pro you ask?

 What Kind of Knife Do I Need To Carve A Turkey?